JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

 To add a multiplatform library to the shared module, you need to add dependency instructions (`implementation`) for all libraries to the `dependencies` block of the relevant source sets in the `build.gradle.kts` file.

-Both the `kotlinx.serialization` and SQLDelight libraries also require additional configurations.
+Both the `kotlinx.serialization` and SQLDelight libraries also require additional configuration.

 1. Launch Android Studio.
 2. On the Welcome screen, click **Open**, or select **File | Open** in the editor.